EricNRodriguez/recoil/packages/dom/README.md

 # Overview

 The `dom` package provides low level utilities / classes that enable performant dom operations.
-Specifically, the package provides wrapper classes for dom nodes and elements that implement performant reconciliation, event delegation (including simulated event bubbling with correct handling of shadow dom boundaries) and fragment nodes.
+Specifically, the package provides wrapper classes for dom nodes and elements that implement reconciliation, event delegation (including simulated event bubbling with correct handling of shadow dom boundaries) and fragment nodes.

 # API